noahminds/recipe-tracker/README.md

 # RecipeStep Tracker

 ## Overview
-This project is a two-page web app designed to create, manage, and view recipes.
-The goal is to implement key features for recipe management, including creating recipes, displaying them on a homepage, and navigating to individual recipe pages.
-The app will be built with Next.js and TypeScript, following the requirements of the project.
+This project is a multi-page web app designed to create, manage, and view recipes.
+A number of key features facilitate recipe management, including creating recipes, displaying them on a homepage as cards, navigating to individual recipe pages, and editing the recipes.
+The app was built with Next.js and TypeScript.

 ---